prhineh1/melete/README.md

   - The web crawler is multi-threaded, consider increasing the number of CPUs Docker has access to speed up the crawl
 - `npx primsa migrate deploy` creates the database and applies migrations
 - `npx prisma db seed` seeds the database with the content in `prisma/seeds`
 - `npm run watch` starts the typescript compiler in watch mode.
-The compiler's output folder is bound to its docker's counterpart.
+Any .ts file under src will be compiled